-The BI&A program came in #7 in the U.S. in TFE Times' most recent rankings — the second year it placed in the top 10.
+The BI&A program came in #7 in the U.S. in TFE Times' most recent rankings — the third year it placed in the top 10.

 Survival in today's marketplace demands professionals who combine a passion for innovation with the ability to analyze and interpret large volumes of data.

 The Business Intelligence & Analytics Master's Degree program provides the analytical and professional skills necessary to take advantage of this data, to move organizations from the traditional mode of intuition-based decision-making to fact-based decision-making.